A new mini-industry has made its… whey …to shelves and cupboards nationwide and that deserves a discussion.

 We should, instead, pay attention to the ingredient panels, which is an almost complete truth about what’s in the bottle.

 A quick glance at many dairy alternatives’ ingredients list will reveal something hidden in plain sight: there’s a laundry list of added ingredients in these products.

 I’m a simple man with simple needs.
 Peanut butter should be peanuts and salt.
 Almond milk should be almonds and water.
 The work week should be 4 days max.

-I had one of our crew review 21 different dairy alternatives.
-These were among the highest grossing and most widely distributed products.
+I had one of our team members review 21 different dairy alternatives.
+These were among the highest-grossing and most widely distributed products.
 We tallied up how many times which types of ingredients showed up on the “Other Ingredients” section of the Nutrition Facts Panel.

 Here’s the awesome and enlightening survey:

 Almost all contained added sugar, salt, and “natural flavors.”

 Many had gross, modified oils that are of the unhealthiest out there.
 We touched on those in our Guide To Dietary Fats, but essentially they are chemically modified, trans-fat-ish compounds that lead to health problems, not stop them.